RockstarLang/rockstar/README.md

 * `"Hello World"`

-The single quote character in Rockstar is treated as a letter of the alphabet.
-This seems unusual until you remember that `I ain't talkin' 'bout love` is a perfectly valid rock'n'roll sentence.
+The single quote character in Rockstar does not have any quoting semantics.
+It is treated as a valid character in variable names and keywords (but is **ignored** in poetic literals).
+This is rock'n'roll, and round these parts `I ain't talkin' 'bout love` is a perfectly valid sentence.

 Numeric literals in Rockstar are written as decimal numbers